|

 literatures that the name pipa might have derived from

 the Persian lute Barbat.
-This sounds more like a serious
+This sounds more like a wild

-pipa appeared in historical documents much earlier than
+the name pipa appeared in historical documents much

-the arrival of the Barbat, (2) the pronunciation
+earlier than the arrival of the Barbat, (2)

-to some basic principles: for instance, the character(s) used
+intelligently according to some basic principles: for instance,

-as the name of an "object" should reflect the "image"
+the character(s) used as the name of an "object" should

 In